winhacks/2022-bot/README.md

 copy config.json.example config.json
 ```

 **Reminder:** do not under _any_ circumstances commit the `config.json` file to version control.
-It more than like contains secret information that you _really_ should keep secret.
+It more than likely contains secret information that you _really_ should keep secret.

 ### Discord API Configuration

+The Discord API configuration has two "modes" or "groups": **production**, which is the application for the production bot, and **development**, which is the application for the bot "beta" or "in development".

+The `dev_mode` option is a boolean which selects between the **production** and **development** modes.

+Each mode has the same configuration:

 -   `app_id`: Your application ID.
 It is located on the "general information" tab of [your application's page](https://discord.com/developers/applications)
 -   `api_token`: Your bot's token.
 You can find it [here](https://discord.com/developers/applications), under your application > Bot > Token.
 -   `api_version`: usually `"9"`.
 The bot will probably break with any other version.
 -   `bot_uid`: the "permission integer" for the bot.
-Typically `8` (Administrator).
+You can simply use `8` (Administrator).

 ### Google Sheets API Configuration

 To configure the bot to work with the Google Sheets API, you will need a Google Cloud Platform project with the Google Sheets API enabled and a Service Account.

 Once you have a service account, you want to add a JSON key for it.
 Copy the `private_key` and `client_email` fields into the respective fields in the bot config.
+Newlines are important.
+You can use `\n` instead of actually breaking the string across lines, if you wish.

 `scopes` is an array of scopes you wish to have for the bot.
 Currently, all you need is `https://www.googleapis.com/auth/spreadsheets.readonly`.